MarkDaoust/mvn/README.md

 ## Target API
 The goal is to make these probability distributions 'easy'.
-Not all of this works yet
+Not all of this works yet.
+Some of it is more general than just the MVN distribution.

 ### Principal Components: